Linketic/TC-Light/README.md

     <img src='assets/pipeline.png'/>
 </div>

-**TC-Light** overview.
+<b>TC-Light</b> overview.
 Given the source video and text prompt p, the model tokenizes input latents in xy plane and yt plane seperately.
 The predicted noises are combined together for denoising.
-Its output then undergoes two-stage optimization to enhance temporal consistency of illumination and texture.
-Please refer to the paper for more details.
+Its output then undergoes two-stage optimization.
+The first stage aligns exposure by optimizing appearance embedding.
+The second stage aligns detailed texture and illumination by optimizing <b>Unique Video Tensor</b>, which is compressed version of video Please refer to the paper for more details.

 ## 💾 Preparation